electron-forge/electron-forge-docs/guides/framework-integration/vue-3.md

 {% endtab %}
 {% endtabs %}

-## Integrating Vue code
+## Integrating Vue 3 code

 You should now be able to start using Vue components in your Electron app.
-The following is a very minimal example of how to start to add Vue code:
+The following is a very minimal example of how to start to add Vue 3 code:

 {% tabs %}
 {% tab title="src/index.html" %}

-Replace the contents of `src/index.html` with a `<div>` element with the `#app` id.
+Replace the contents of `src/index.html` with a `<div>` element with the `#app` id attribute.

 ```html
 <!DOCTYPE html>